Canola Oil for Soap Making

 Often you will find that the sap values for Olive and Canola are the same in one resource and then different in another.

-My advise if you want to use Canola oil for soap making is to use a Certified Organic Oil and use some Olive oil as well as Coconut and Palm oil.
+My advice if you want to use Canola oil for soap making is to use a Certified Organic Oil and use some Olive oil as well as Coconut and Palm oil in your recipe.

 This way you can cut your costs while maintaining a fresh bar for a longer period of time.